Marlene Dietrich: Paris years

-Dietrich's show business career largely ended on 29 September 1975, when she fell from the stage and broke a thigh bone during a performance in Sydney, Australia.
+Dietrich's show business career largely ended on 29 September 1975, when she fell on the stage and broke a thigh bone during a performance in Sydney, Australia.
 The following year, her husband, Rudolf Sieber, died of cancer on 24 June 1976.
-Dietrich's final on-camera film appearance was a brief appearance in Just a Gigolo (1979), starring David Bowie and directed by David Hemmings, in which she sang the title song.
+Dietrich's final on-camera film appearance was a brief appearance in Just a Gigolo (1978), starring David Bowie and directed by David Hemmings, in which she sang the title song.

 Dietrich withdrew to her apartment at 12 Avenue Montaigne in Paris.
 She spent the final 13 years of her life mostly bedridden, allowing only a select few—including family and employees—to enter the apartment.
 During this time, she was a prolific letter-writer and phone-caller.
 Her autobiography Nehmt nur mein Leben (Take Just My Life), was published in 1979.

 In 1982, Dietrich agreed to participate in a documentary film about her life, Marlene (1984), but refused to be filmed.
-The film's director, Maximilian Schell, was allowed only to record her voice.
+The film's director is her former co-star from Judgment at Nuremberg (1961), Maximilian Schell, and even with that familiarity, he was still only allowed to record her voice.
 Schell used his interviews with her as the basis for the film, set to a collage of film clips from her career.
 The film won several European film prizes and received an Academy Award nomination for Best Documentary in 1984.
 Newsweek named it "a unique film, perhaps the most fascinating and affecting documentary ever made about a great movie star".

 In 1988, Dietrich recorded spoken introductions to songs for a nostalgia album by Udo Lindenberg.

 In an interview with the German magazine Der Spiegel in November 2005, Dietrich's daughter and grandson said Dietrich was politically active during these years.
-She kept in contact with world leaders by telephone, including Ronald Reagan, Mikhail Gorbachev and Margaret Thatcher, running up a monthly bill of over US$3,000.
-In 1989, her appeal to save the Babelsberg Studios from closure was broadcast on BBC Radio, and she spoke on television via telephone on the occasion of the fall of the Berlin Wall later that year.
-Also in spring 1990, she spoke on French forces radio station addressing her fellow Berliners in Germany about her then most recent conversation with former French president Mitterrand regarding his promise to her that Berlin would be the capital city of a united Germany later on—at that point in time, a quite appealing but non-official French presidential statement.
+She kept in contact with world leaders by telephone, including Ronald Reagan, Mikhail Gorbachev, and Margaret Thatcher, running up a monthly bill of over US$3,000.
+In 1990, her appeal to save the Babelsberg Studios from closure was broadcast on BBC Radio.
+She had spoken on television via telephone on the occasion of the fall of the Berlin Wall the previous year.
+Also in spring 1990, she spoke on French forces radio station addressing her fellow Berliners in Germany about her then most recent conversation with French president Mitterrand regarding his promise to her that Berlin would be the capital city of a united Germany later on—at that point in time, a quite appealing but non-official French presidential statement.